Data Storage and Backup & Recovery

 Backup & Recovery of Data

-Data (including databases) must be recoverable based on business need.
-Physical security of backups must be maintained and periodically reviewed to meet compliance or regulatory requirements.
+Data (including databases) must be recoverable based on business needs.
+The physical security of backups must be maintained and periodically reviewed to meet compliance or regulatory requirements.

 The extent (e.g., full or differential backup) and frequency need to take into account the legal or contractual obligations and the criticality to the continued operation of the University.